kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - 🔲 When a token expires, it doesn't notify the user.
 It should automatically refresh instead of kicking the user back to the /login route.

 ### Bugs Quashed
-- ✅ Anonymous Users (who cannot vote) have shown that they *have* voted - visual bug.
+- ✅ Anonymous Users (who cannot vote) have shown that they *have* voted - visual bug. fly

 ### Completed: